Vegan Recipes That Are Quick and Easy

 Crispy Falafel Sandwich

 Falafels alone can be appetizing and is definitely in line with your vegan diet.
-But what if we can level up eating this crispy delight into one satisfying sandwich?
-Let’s take a look into the excellent combinations of falafel, condiments, and greens; make sure to add it up to your collection of vegan recipes.
+But what if we can level up eating this crispy delight in one satisfying sandwich?
+Let’s look at the excellent combinations of falafel, condiments, and greens.
+Make sure to add it up to your collection of vegan recipes.

 Prep Time: Overnight soaking + 1 hour